Manufacturing Processes

 Drilling

-Create holes using rotating drill bit.
+Create holes using a rotating drill bit.

-Standard drill sizes:
+Standard drill sizes

 - Metric: 1, 1.5, 2, 2.5, 3, 4, 5, 6, 8, 10, 12, 16, 20 mm